sydasif/python-book/docs/source/01_introduction/03_syntax.md

 ## Error in Python

-Everybody makes mistakes, especially while programming, as we see `IndentationError:` in the above code.
+Everybody makes mistakes, especially while programming, as you see `IndentationError:` in the above code.
 Mistakes in programs are called errors.
 You’ll experience two main types of errors, syntax errors and runtime errors.

 ## Syntax Errors